 A few years ago, as a part of a client’s financial planning we determined that she had a need for life insurance.
-She wanted to ensure her mortgage and student debt was covered, in case of pre-mature death.
-She was healthy and active and had no major family history of illness.
+She wanted to ensure her mortgage and student debt were covered, in case of premature death.
+She was healthy and active, and had no major family history of illness.
 It did not appear there would be any issues as it related to underwriting.

-Unfortunately the stumbling block during underwriting turned out to be the client’s foreign travel history.
+Unfortunately, the stumbling block during underwriting turned out to be the client’s foreign travel history.
 She worked for a non-profit and her job required her to visit regions impacted by natural disasters and conflict.
-This led us to seek out life insurance options from providers where her travel history would not impact qualification and we were able to successfully place a policy.
+This led us to seek out life insurance options from providers where her travel history would not impact her qualification, and we were able to successfully place a policy.

 Why is life insurance necessary for travel?

 Although travel insurance is a product on its own and has its benefits for your own health during your travel, having life insurance will secure your loved ones in the case that something happens to you.
 Travel insurance is only able to help you recover from unexpected mishaps during your travels, such as misplaced luggage enroute or last minute flight cancellations.
 Travel insurance only covers you – but what about your dependents back home?
 That’s why life insurance is necessary for travel: it provides protection for your family at home in the case that something happens to you.

 What questions do insurers ask regarding foreign travel?

 Foreign travel is often considered as a non-medical condition that affects your chances of being approved of life insurance.
 Depending on the insurer, questions regarding foreign travel can be limited to a period of time prior to application and/or future travel plans.
 It can require an extensive declaration of all areas already travelled or intended or a very basic and simple question with regards to travel.
 Questions may also include asking about your purpose of travel and length of stay.